God’s New Covenant plan is much better than an obsolete, national, theocratic tax designed to support an obsolete, national, religious system.

 If a believer sows sparingly, he shall reap sparingly.
 If he sows bountifully, he shall reap bountifully (2 Cor.
 9:8).
 The context speaks of material things, not just spiritual blessings.
 People need to give generously out of their material resources.

 A believer should make up his own mind to give what he can, not under compulsion or reluctantly, because God loves a cheerful giver (2 Cor.
 9:7 and 9:9).
 Contrast tithing, which is a compulsory tax under the old law of the obsolete Sinai Covenant.
+The iron law of tithing takes the joy out of giving.
+No wonder congregations sit there looking sullen when the pastors teach tithing!
+God does not bless oppressing his people!

 God provides you with abundance, so that you can be abundant for every good work (2 Cor.
 9:8-9).
 “Every good work” speaks not only of spiritual abundance, but material abundance, also.